 Basic Needs Resources

-If you are concerned about meeting your basic needs, please contact the Office of the Dean of Students at firstname.lastname@example.org for support.
+- The Basic Needs website contains many additional sources of support for students.
+If you are concerned about meeting your basic needs, please email the Office of the Dean of Students for support.

 Additional Student Resources/Relevant Information